AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 ## Deleting a Module: `delete_module`

-Deletes a module from your friend in the address book.
+Deletes a module from your friend in the mod contacts list.

 Format: `delete_module i/INDEX m/MODULE_CODE`